E

 expiate (verb)

 expiation (noun): The act of making amends or reparation for guilt or wrongdoing; atonement.
-(OD)
+(NOA)

 extirpate (verb)